 - When to send invites

-As part of the AddMe Online Review program, we will work with your team to ensure these key points are addressed and your review strategy employs best practices.
+AddMe Reviews takes the work out of all these steps and helps you complete this strategy in one central location.
+We will work with your team to ensure these key points are addressed and your review strategy employs best practices.

 *Survey data and responds sourced from Zip Realty